Sakrac/x65/README.md

 * irp (indefinite repeat)

 **FIXED**
+* Changed the data for relocs to better match Apple II GS OMF format which also changes the object file format.
+* Added a disassembler (disassembler/x65dsasm.s)
 * % evaluates to the current end of scope instead of whatever scope ends first
 * rept crash fix if not resolved until assembly completed
 * rept and symbol reference with forward reference label was not taking section into account